benimachira/InterIntel-Sample/README.md

 # intertel_interview

-A sample flutter application intended for an interview with Intertel, with various functionality have been implement as required by the interviewer.
+A sample flutter application intended for an interview with Intertel, with various functionality being implement as required by the interviewer.

 A demonstration of basic app layout and functionality with the following menus<br />